hubcio/stdin2file/README.md

 ## Possible improvements

-* Add support for lzma
+* Add support for lzma, gzip or other algorithms
 * Pass command as argument instead of pipe
+* Add pipeline

 ## License